Boolean Algebra Calculator

 Can I use this for digital logic circuit design?

 Yes.
 This tool is widely used by electrical engineering and computer science students for digital logic design.
-The Karnaugh map visualization helps minimize gate count, and the canonical forms (SOP/POS) map directly to AND-OR and OR-AND circuit implementations.
+The Karnaugh map visualization helps reduce gate count, and the canonical forms (SOP/POS) map directly to AND-OR and OR-AND circuit implementations.
 The simplified expressions can be directly implemented using logic gates.

 What is the difference between SOP and POS forms?